Aszeal/Election_Analysis-/README.md

     - Jefferson: 10.5% (38,855)
     - Denver: 82.8% (306,055)
     - Arapahoe: 6.7% (24,801)

 5. Which county had the largest number of votes?
+  - The county that had the largest turnout was Denver at a astounding 306,055 votes.

-6. Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+7. Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
-7. Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+8. Which candidate won the election, what was their vote count, and what was their percentage of the total votes?